Positron Emission Tomography - Computed Tomography (PET/CT)

-You will receive specific instructions based on the type of PET scan you are undergoing.
+You will receive specific instructions based on the type of your PET scan.
 Diabetic patients will receive special instructions to prepare for this exam.

-If you are breastfeeding at the time of the exam, you should ask your radiologist or the doctor ordering the exam how to proceed.
-It may help to pump breast milk ahead of time and keep it on hand for use after the PET radiopharmaceutical and CT contrast material are no longer in your body.
+If you are breastfeeding at the time of the exam, ask your radiologist or doctor how to proceed.
+It may help to pump breast milk ahead of time and keep it on hand for use until the PET radiotracer and CT contrast material are no longer in your body.

-Metal objects including jewelry, eyeglasses, dentures and hairpins may affect the CT images and should be left at home or removed prior to your exam.
-You may also be asked to remove hearing aids and removable dental work.
+Leave metal objects including jewelry, eyeglasses, dentures and hairpins at home as they may affect the CT images.
+You may need to remove hearing aids and removable dental work.

-Generally, you will be asked not to eat anything for several hours before a whole body PET/CT scan since eating may alter the distribution of the PET tracer in your body and can lead to a suboptimal scan.
-This could require the scan to be repeated on another day, so following instructions regarding eating is very important.
+Generally, your doctor will tell you not to eat anything for several hours before a whole body PET/CT scan.
+Eating may alter the distribution of the PET tracer in your body and can lead to a suboptimal scan.
+This could require you to repeat the scan on another day, so following instructions regarding eating is very important.
 You should not drink any liquids containing sugars or calories for several hours before the scan.
 Instead, you are encouraged to drink water.
-If you are diabetic, you may be given special instructions.
-You should inform your physician of any medications you are taking and if you have any allergies, especially to contrast materials, iodine, or seafood.
+If you are diabetic, your doctor may give you special instructions.
+Tell your doctor about all the medications you are taking.
+List any allergies, especially to contrast materials or iodine.

-You will be asked and checked for any conditions that you may have that may increase the risk of receiving intravenous contrast material.
+Your doctor will check for any conditions you may have that could increase the risk of receiving intravenous contrast material.

 What does the equipment look like?

-Combined PET/CT scanners are combinations of both scanners and look similar to both the PET and CT scanners.
+Combined PET/CT scanners look similar to both the PET and CT scanners.

 How does the procedure work?